 If you live in a country where typhoid fever is rare, you're at increased risk if you:

-- Work as a clinical microbiologist handling Salmonella typhi bacteria
+- Work as a clinical microbiologist handling Salmonella enterica serotype typhi bacteria.

 Other possible complications include:

-- Inflammation of the lining of the heart and valves (endocarditis)
+- Inflammation of the lining of the heart and valves, called endocarditis.

-- Infection and inflammation of the membranes and fluid surrounding your brain and spinal cord (meningitis)
+- Infection and inflammation of the membranes and fluid surrounding the brain and spinal cord, called meningitis.

-- One is injected in a single dose at least one week before travel.
+- One is given as a single shot at least one week before travel.

 - One is given orally in four capsules, with one capsule to be taken every other day.